guardian/simple-configuration/Readme.md

 Let's look in detail at what's happening here.

 ### AppIdentity.whoAmI (optional)
 The `AppIdentity.whoAmI` function is a helper that will try to identify your application via the tags (`App`, `Stack`, `Stage`) set on the ec2 instance you are running.
-It will need the appropriate IAM permission to be able to query the ec2 API (see paragraph below)
+It will need the appropriate IAM permission to be able to query the ec2 API (see [IAM paragraph below](#iam-permissions))

 If you are not running on an ec2 instance, for instance when testing locally, the function will use the default  values you provided.